thejessleigh/treestump/CONTRIBUTING.md

 Pre-commit will run each time you attempt to commit staged changes.
 You can run the pre-commit checks at any time using `pre-commit run`.

 If you are using macOS Mojave or greater, you may run into an issue with setting up your pre-commit environment the first time it runs.
-The error message If this happens, it's likely
+If you see `ssl.SSLCertVerificationError` in your stack trace, you need to install Python certificates.
+To do this, go to `/Applications/Python 3.x/` and open the following files

+- `Install Certificates.command`
+- `Update Shell Profile.command`

+You should now be able to proceed.

 # Community Standards